rqlite/rqlite.io/content/en/docs/Guides/docker-compose/_index.md

 weight: 15
 ---

 [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container applications.
-It is a effective approach for an efficient development and deployment experience.
+It is an effective approach for an efficient development and deployment experience.

 These directions assume you've already got Docker Compose installed.
 If not, head over to [docs.docker.com/compose](https://docs.docker.com/compose/) to learn how to get set up.